.

 SLEEPING

-Volunteers will stay at the Marula Lodge located just a few minutes’ drive from the entrance of the South Luangwa National Park.
-The lodge sits along a river and is fully immersed in the local wildlife.
+Volunteers will stay at the Marula Lodge within a few minutes’ drive from the South Luangwa National Park entrance.
+The lodge sits along the Luangwa River and is fully immersed in the local wildlife.
 You’ll fall asleep each night to an orchestra of nature’s sounds, from the swimming hippos to the swinging baboons (earplugs recommended for lighter sleepers).

-Volunteers will be housed in semi-permanent canvas tents, with each tent holding two single beds with mosquito netting, two type G electrical outlets, and one small bedside table.
+Volunteers will be housed in semi-permanent canvas tents, with each tent holding two single beds with mosquito netting, two type G electrical outlets, a fan, and one small bedside table.
 Mattress, bedding, and towels are provided.
 Volunteers of the same gender will be assigned two people per tent.
 Couples may be able to be accommodated but must inform Earthwatch of their request in advance.
-Tents available for couples will be assigned on a first come, first served basis.
-Volunteers will need to bring their own toiletries (except for hand soap) and should also bring their own torches/ flashlights (a headlamp/torch is best).
+Tents available for couples will be assigned on a first-come, first-served basis.
+Volunteers must bring their toiletries (except for hand soap) and their own torches/ flashlights (a headlamp/torch is best).
 Please see the packing list for more details about what to bring with you.

 BATHROOMS

 The bathroom facilities at the Marula Lodge are located outside behind the tents.
-There are four bathrooms total, each with a toilet, sink, and shower.
-Each bathroom will be enclosed for privacy, although the shower and toilet facilities will not be separate for males and females.
-Bathroom facilities will have access to flush toilets and hot water.
-In the event you need to use the bathroom after dark, you must contact the lodge watchguard to accompany you from your tent to the bathroom.
-This is very important as the lodge is not gated and wildlife may be present.
+There are four bathrooms, each with a toilet, sink, and shower.
+Each bathroom is enclosed on the sides for privacy but is open to the sky (and monkeys) above.
+Each bathroom enclosure has a shower and toilet, but these are not assigned to gender.
+Bathroom facilities have flush toilets and hot water, and it is strongly recommended to use sturdy shower shoes as the concrete floors can be slippery.
+If you need to use the bathroom after dark, you must signal the lodge watch guard to accompany you from your tent to the bathroom.
+This is very important as the lodge is not gated, and wildlife may be present.

 ELECTRICITY

-Electricity is available 24-hours a day at the Marula Lodge.
-Each tent is equipped with two type G outlets of voltage 220V.
-Electricity can sporadically go out throughout Mfuwe, however, the Marula Lodge has a backup generator.
+Electricity is available 24 hours a day at the Marula Lodge.
+Each tent is equipped with two type G outlets with a voltage of 220V.
+Electricity can sporadically go out throughout Mfuwe.
+However, the Marula Lodge has a backup generator.
 There will be on-site refrigeration at the lodge, but there are limits to the quantity that can be stored.

 PERSONAL COMMUNICATIONS

 Generally, communication with the outside world from the lodge is difficult.
-Wi-Fi is not reliable and may not be accessible for the full duration of your team.
-When you transit through the airport in Lusaka, you might consider acquiring a Zambian sim card for your phone and purchasing data for use.
-Some American cell providers also have international data options for purchase; most of these seem to provide LTE access in the Mfuwe town center.
+Wi-Fi is currently not available at Marula Lodge and may not be accessible.
+When you transit through the airport in Lusaka, you might consider acquiring a Zambian SIM card for your phone and purchasing data.
+Some American cell providers also have international data options for purchase; most seem to provide LTE access in the Mfuwe town center but less reliably at the lodge.
 Contact your provider to learn more about what may or may not work for you.

 Please note: Personal communication with outsiders is not always possible while participating in an expedition.
 Earthwatch encourages volunteers to minimize outgoing calls and immerse themselves in the experience; likewise, family and friends should restrict calls to urgent messages only.